maxwell-hgr/sigaa-integration/README.md

-# Moodle Plugin: Local SIGAA
+# Moodle Plugin: Local WEBCOURSE

 ## Description
 This plugin integrates Moodle with an external microservice to create courses and enroll users.
 It validates users, generates a CSV file for non-existent users, and automates course setup.